News_

 “(The) low numbers of female interventional cardiologists overall and their relative isolation has the potential to impact on recruitment, collegial support, mentoring, and research.”

-In a further sobering detail, Drs Burgess, Shaw, Ellenberger, Thomas, Grines and Zaman note that the gender pay gap, documented elsewhere in cardiology and in medicine more generally, is evident in Australia and New Zealand, where the average annual taxable income in 2015-2016 for female cardiologists was only 55% of their male counterparts’ income.
+In a further sobering detail, Drs Burgess, Shaw, Ellenberger, Thomas, Grines and Zaman note that the gender pay gap, documented elsewhere in cardiology and in medicine more generally, is evident in Australia and New Zealand, where the average annual taxable income in 2015-2016 for female cardiologists was only 55 percent of their male counterparts’ income.

 The gender gap in interventional cardiology also has capacity to affect patients.